matrix-org/synapse/docs/admin_api/rooms.md

 server.
 There are various parameters available that allow for filtering and sorting the returned list.
 This API supports pagination.

+To use it, you will need to authenticate by providing an `access_token` for a server admin: see [Admin API](../usage/administration/admin_api).

 **Parameters**

 The following query parameters are available: